Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 14
+### Version 0.14.4
+- Add basic sword support for player
+- Add support for separate weapon images for the UI equipped weapon visualization.

 ### Version 0.14.3
 - Add camera smoothing
     - Can adjust the damping value (lower is smoother, higher is more responsive)